nitred/nr-wg-mtu-finder/README.md

 # Installation

-The project has been built and tested on
+The project has been built and tested on Ubuntu 20.04 & Python 3.9.

 Install the following on both the WG server and WG peer